Reviewing The Ruffwear Front Range Dog Harness vs Load Up Harness: Which Is Better?

 Granted, it’ll be an additional $120 in doggie gear, but it’ll be money well invested and…let’s face it…dog lovers love to shop for their pups, right?!

 Do you have a favorite (Ruffwear) harness or are you pondering buying one?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!

 - Mighty Paw vs Ruffwear Harness: Which Is Better?